-- 28.24.5 During Autorotation, pitch angle and rotation rate may vary without penalty. - 5° 28.24.6 After completion of the prescribed number of turns, the aircraft must stop rotating precisely on either the X or Y axis and in the direction of flight appropriate to the sequence being flown.
-If the aircraft does not end up with the correct alignment, deduct one (1) point for every five (5) degrees of error. - 5° 28.24.7 Autorotation must continue throughout the spin.
+28.24.6 After completion of the prescribed number of turns, the aircraft must stop rotating precisely on either the X or Y axis and in the direction of flight appropriate to the sequence being flown.
+If the aircraft does not end up with the correct alignment, deduct one (1) point for every five (5) degrees of error.

+28.24.7 Autorotation must continue throughout the spin.
 If the Autorotation ceases before the end of the spin, deduct one (1) point for every five (5) degrees of rotation remaining.